 Cellist Maya Fridman, percussionist Konstantyn Napolov, and pianist Hanna Shybayeva are based in The Netherlands, but each of them has close personal and biographic ties with Central and Eastern Europe as well.
 For Fridman and Shybaeva, the Russian war in Ukraine and recent repressions in Belarus also prompted musical initiatives aimed at fundraising.

 Among other topics, we discuss Shybayeva's Music for Belarus concerts and Fridman’s Benefit concerts for Ukraine – musical events that attracted broad public attention and generated hundreds of thousands of Euros of support for victims of war and repression.
 We not only talk about music, however: the musicians also perform recent work live.
+The evening will be moderated by Rutger Helmers, assistant professor of musicology at the University of Amsterdam.

 Maya Fridman was born in Moscow in 1989 and has been playing the cello since she was six.
 Her search for new music and experiments led her to Amsterdam, where she graduated cum laude at the Conservatory in 2016.
 Fridman is known for her passionate performances with a unique mix of styles and genres.
 Her concerts carry a deeper philosophy and theme, and her recorded works focus on the development of contemporary music for cello and voice.
 In 2019, Maya won the coveted Dutch Classical Talent Award.
 For season 2020/2021, she was Artist in Residence at TivoliVredenburg.
 Currently, she is pursuing a PhD trajectory at Leiden University researching ways of integrating ritual experience in performance practice.